-CO2 Cooling System: Why is CO2 used in a Nuclear Reactor
+CO2 Cooling System: Why is CO2 used in Cooling Nuclear Reactors

 Safety is a top priority in nuclear power plants.
-CO2 cooling systems are now used in Nuclear plants to maintain safe operation.
+CO2 Cooling Nuclear Reactors are now used in Nuclear plants to maintain safe operation.
 CO2 gas coolant is used to control the nuclear chain reaction and avoid incidents such as overheating, meltdowns, and explosions.
-When using CO2 coolant, it is however essential to monitor CO2 concentrations and leaks to ensure safe operation.
-Infrared sensors from Edinburgh Sensors provide the ideal leak detection solution for nuclear research and nuclear power plants.
+When using a CO2 cooling system, it is however essential to monitor CO2 concentrations and leaks to ensure safe operation.
+Infrared sensors from Edinburgh Sensors provide the ideal leak detection solution for nuclear research and for nuclear power plant safety.

 Nuclear power stations convert energy stored in nuclear fuels such as uranium or plutonium into electricity.
 Energy is released using nuclear fission reactions; neutrons are fired at nuclear fuel rods to form excited nuclei that split into smaller nuclei, free neutrons, heat, and radiation.
 The heat is then moved away from the nuclear reaction core to generators, producing electricity.1-4

 Nuclear power plants provide several advantages compared to fossil fuel plants including low carbon electricity generation.
 Small amounts of nuclear fuel provide large amounts of electricity, so nuclear power generation is often more cost effective and reduces fuel mining impacts compared with fossil fuels.1-4

 Catastrophic large-scale nuclear accidents in Chernobyl and Fukushima have resulted in widespread public fear of nuclear power generation.
 Nowadays, however, modern plant design processes emphasize safety; as a result, the overall risk of accidents at nuclear power plants is low and continues to decline.5